-Format for the Profile configuration information stored in the INI file is:
+Format for the INI file is:

 '''

 [application]

 currentprofile=x (where x is a digit 0-9, where 0 is default profile)

 [profile]

 profilename=titlestring

 [profile1]

 profilefolder=foldername

 profilename=titlestring

 ...

+'''

+'''

 [profile9]

 profilefolder=foldername

 profilename=titlestring

 '''

 Note: The section [profile] shown in the Profile selection list is the "default" profile.
 This is the same preference file that is used when the system has not been configured for multiple profiles.
 Each additional profile is stored in a directory below the default preference file directory.